 Meat and Eggs

 We don’t generally use meats because they are considered too heavy for tempura dishes.
-However, you can find chicken tempura in the Oita Prefecture of Kyushu region in Japan.
+However, you can find Chicken Tempura (Toriten) in the Oita Prefecture of Kyushu region in Japan.

 - Chicken (鶏, とり) – Common in Oita prefecture

 - Egg (鶏卵, たまご)

 - Shrimp – See this post.